Table of Contents

 Salary Advance

 Some employers will let their employees borrow against their future earnings to cover a one-time emergency.
-If your employer offers this benefit, they might offer you anywhere from 50% to 80% of your net monthly pay ahead of schedule.
+If your employer offers this benefit, they might offer you anywhere from 50%-80% of your net monthly pay ahead of schedule.
 The advance may be free of charge or involve a small fee or interest rate to cover the extra accounting required for advances.

 Immigration Loan

-You may be able to find a local credit union that offers loans specifically for non-citizens.
-These loans may have names like “dreamer loans,” “immigration loans,” or “DACA loans,” and are designed to help cover the cost of applying for citizenship and associated legal fees.
-However, you will need to become a member of the credit union.
+You may be able to find a local credit union that offers loans specifically for noncitizens.
+These loans may have names such as “dreamer loans,” “immigration loans,” or “Deferred Action for Childhood Arrivals (DACA) loans” and are designed to help cover the cost of applying for citizenship and associated legal fees.
+However, you’ll need to become a member of the credit union.

 The Takeaway

-It’s possible to get a personal loan even if you are not a U.S. citizen.
-However, you will likely need to navigate some additional requirements.
+It’s possible to get a personal loan even if you’re not a U.S. citizen.
+However, you’ll likely need to navigate some additional requirements.
 It’s important to understand the types of personal loans available, make sure you meet the lender’s eligibility criteria, and prepare all the necessary paperwork.

-To find a non-citizen personal loan with the best rates and terms, it’s a good idea to explore multiple lenders and compare their offers.
+To find a noncitizen personal loan with favorable rates and terms, it’s a good idea to explore multiple lenders and compare their offers.
 If a traditional personal loan isn’t feasible, consider looking into a family loan, salary advance, or a credit union loan designed for non-U.S. citizens.

 FAQ